YiTaoMa/HotDesking/README.md

 - Admin update Account: If an account employee ID is updated.
 If this employee has bookings we also update their employee id in the Booking table and Whitelist table in the database.
 - Time validation framework for Admin confirm booking function:
-    - Every time you go to the select bookings to manage page through the "Manage bookings" button from the Admin main page. this framework will check if any bookings in the database are not valid and delete un valid bookings and whitelist if have any.
-So, if you don't click the "Manage bookings" button, and you check the database, then it won't delete those un valid bookings.
-Purpose: Admin like user can not directly see the database if they want to manage bookings they have to click the manage bookings button, which the framework will do its job.
+    - Every time you go to the Home page will do the time validation, so at the very beginning. if we have out of range bookings we will delete them, and their corresponding Whitelist records.
+If we don't have any out of range bookings, it's just not doing any operations.
+Which both employee and admin will see the newest updated data of bookings, any un confirmed and out of time bookings will be deleted.
 - For Admin can manually change the Seat table (To change which seats to lockdown/unlock):
     - Like the Lockdown function, if a seat is locked down (status==true) if have bookings for this seat it will delete all and corresponding whitelist.